-Measure the stair and purchase the railing
+Measure the stair and purchase the stair railing

 The design we chose slightly exceeds the building codes in many regions.
-We extended the railing beyond both the top and the bottom steps.
-While this isn’t always possible, it allows you to grasp the railing sooner and hold on longer to maintain good balance.
-Before you go shopping for your rail, measure from the nosing of the top landing to the floor at the bottom of the stairs and add 2 ft.
-This is the length of rail material you’ll need.
+We extended the stair railing beyond both the top and the bottom steps.
+While this isn’t always possible, it allows you to grasp the stair railing sooner and hold onto the stair handrail longer to maintain good balance.
+Before you go shopping for your handrails for stairs, measure from the nosing of the top landing to the floor at the bottom of the stairs and add 2 ft.
+This is the length of stair railing material you’ll need.
 You’ll find code-approved handrail and the other materials you’ll need at lumberyards and home centers.
-Hardwood rails like the oak rail we’re using are more expensive.
+Hardwood handrails for stairs like the oak stair railing we’re using are more expensive.
 Pine and poplar rails cost less.
-In addition to the rail, you’ll need handrail brackets, a package of two-part, 90-second epoxy, and about 4 ft. of 2x4.
-Buy enough brackets to install two at the top, one at the bottom and one every 48 in. between the top and the bottom.
+In addition to the stair railing, you’ll need handrail brackets, a package of two-part, 90-second epoxy, and about 4 ft. of 2×4.
+Buy enough brackets to install two at the top, one at the bottom and one every 48 in. between the top and the bottom of the stair railing.

-Mark the studs and railing height
+Mark the studs and standard railing height

 Start by finding and marking studs.
-In order to be safe, stair rails must be anchored securely to the wood framing behind the drywall or plaster.
+In order to be safe, handrails for stairs must be anchored securely to the wood framing behind the drywall or plaster.
 Here are a few tips for locating the studs.
 Start by inspecting the skirt board to see if you can detect a pattern of nails that may indicate studs.
 Then use a stud finder to verify the locations.
 Most studs are 16 in. on center, so once you find one, you can try measuring horizontally to locate the next one.
 When you find a stud, mark it with a strip of masking tape (Photo 1).
 We used blue tape for photo clarity, but easy-to-remove (low tack) masking tape would be a better choice to avoid damaging the paint or wallpaper.
 Mark every stud along the stairs plus one beyond the top and bottom risers.
 You’ll decide later which ones to use.
 Studs aren’t always where you want them.
 If no stud is available at the top, use metal toggle anchors to mount the bracket under the short horizontal section of rail.
 If the wall ends close to the top or bottom step, you won’t be able to extend the rail.
 Instead simply return it to the wall.

 Cut the rail to length and fit the joint

-The next step is to cut the rail and glue on the short horizontal section at the top.
+The next step is to cut the stair railing and glue on the short horizontal section at the top.
 Since the rail runs parallel to the stairs, you can use the stair noses as a guide for cutting the rail to the right length and figuring the top angle (Photos 3 – 5).

-Start by cutting a 45-degree angle on one end of the rail.
+Start by cutting a 45-degree angle on one end of the stair railing.
 This cut is for the short return to the wall.
 Rest the cut end on the floor and mark the top (Photo 3).
 Cut 16-degree angles on the rail and short horizontal sections.
 This is an approximate angle.
 You’ll test the fit.
 Trim the cuts until you get a tight fit (Photos 4 and 5).
 Don’t worry if you lose a little length on the rail.
 It’ll just reduce the distance the rail extends at the bottom, which isn’t critical.
-When you’re satisfied with the fit, cut the short horizontal rail section to length with a 45-degree miter on the end.
+When you’re satisfied with the fit, cut the short horizontal stair railing section to length with a 45-degree miter on the end.
 Make it long enough to extend a few inches past the next stud so you can add a handrail bracket under it.

 Glue the joint with epoxy